ass-a-service/mighty-redis-pubsub-to-queue-extractor/README.md

-# Simple Redis Pub/Sub to Queue extractor
+# Mighty Redis Pub/Sub to Queue extractor

-SRPSTQE doesn't really sound like a name our marketing department could use, so please if you can think of a cool name let us know.
+MRPSTQE doesn't really sound like a name our marketing department could use, so please if you can think of a cool name let us know.

 ## Purpose